CrazyCloudCraft/wikitest/PlaceholderExpansion.md

  * register it manually in your plugins {@code onEbale()} by using
  * {@code new YourExpansionClass().register();}
  */
-class SomeExpansion extends PlaceholderExpansion {
+public class SomeExpansion extends PlaceholderExpansion {

     // We get an instance of the plugin later. private SomePlugin plugin;